astronomer/astro-docs/ac/next/install-vm.md

 1. Create a systemd unit file using the following command:

     ```sh
-    sudo -e /path/to/file/systemd/system/astronomer-core@.service
+    sudo -e /etc/systemd/system/astronomer-core@.service
     ```

-2. Using a text editor, create a file called `astronomer-core` and edit it to contain these environment variables and values:
+2. Using a text editor, create a file called `env-vars` and edit it to contain these environment variables and values:

     ```sh
     AIRFLOW_HOME=/usr/local/airflow/